DanEkhlas/MICA/README.md

   <img width="600" height="416" src="plots/96_well_plate_absorbance_data.png">
 </p>

-On first sight, we can see that all the **Positive Control (PC)** show bacterial growth while all the **Negative Control (NC)** have a very low abundance and seem to be clean free from contamination.
+On first sight, we can see that all the **Positive Controls (PC)** show bacterial growth while all the **Negative Controls (NC)** have a very low abundance and seem to be clean free from contamination.
 We can quickly check this ourselves using the following functions:

 ```r
 #Check overall values of positive controls